Wojtek Wolski: Professional

+Colorado Avalanche

 Wolski made his Avalanche debut in the 2006 Stanley Cup playoffs and marked a sensational debut with three points (one goal, two assists).
 In his first full professional season, he played in the NHL YoungStars Game on January 23, 2007, a part of the 2007 NHL All-Star Game festivities held in Dallas.
 He recorded two points (two assists) for the Western Conference.

 In the 2008–09 season, Wolski demonstrated his scoring talent in shootouts.
 At season's end, he would score 10 times out of 12 attempts, establishing a single-season record in percentage of shootout goals scored.
 His 14 goals and 28 assists would be good enough to finish third on the Avs with 42 points, behind Milan Hejduk and Ryan Smyth.

+Phoenix Coyotes

 On March 3, 2010, Wolski was traded to the Phoenix Coyotes in exchange for Peter Mueller and Kevin Porter.
 In his first game with the Coyotes, he scored the game-winning goal against his former team, the Avalanche, with just 22 seconds left in the third period.
 Three days later, in his second game with the Coyotes, he scored again in a 4–0 win against the Anaheim Ducks.
 On June 28, 2010, Wolski signed a two-year contract extension with the Coyotes.
 After joining Phoenix, he switched from the number 8 he wore in Colorado (already in use by Scottie Upshall) to number 86, becoming the second NHL player to wear that number (Jonathan Ferland played seven games for the Montreal Canadiens in 2006 wearing number 86).

+New York Rangers

 In the 2010–11 season, Wolski failed to recapture his scoring pace from after last years trade from Colorado.
 With a steadily diminished role with the Coyotes, he was traded for the second time within a year to the New York Rangers in exchange for Michal Rozsíval on January 10, 2011.
 Wolski was slated to play the first line but a hernia injury caused an end to a potentially outbreak season, he was a healthy scratch on more than one occasion.

+Florida Panthers

 On February 25, 2012, Wolski was traded to the Florida Panthers in exchange for Michael Vernace and a third-round pick in the 2013 NHL Entry Draft.

+Washington Capitals

 Wolski joined his fifth team in just over two years when he signed a one-year, $600,000 contract as a free agent with the Washington Capitals for the 2012–13 season on July 11, 2012.

 During the 2012–13 NHL lockout, Wolski joined Ciarko PBS Bank KH Sanok, the top team at the time in the Polska Liga Hokejowa, the top-tier hockey league in Poland.
 He rejoined the Capitals at the start of the NHL season but was not utilized much during the lockout-shortened season.
 Wolski produced 4 goals and 5 assists in 27 games with the Caps.